International Health Law Applicants

 Transcripts and Credentials

-All applicants who received their undergraduate degree or law degree from institutions outside of the United States must have their academic credentials and academic transcripts evaluated, including a complete course-by-course report of the evaluation.
+All applicants who received their undergraduate degree or law degree from institutions outside of the United States must have their academic credentials and academic transcripts evaluated, including a general with grade average report of the evaluation.
 Go to www.ece.org (Educational Credential Evaluators, Inc.) for information on this service and to download an application.
 The evaluation is to be sent to Loyola directly from the credential service to the addresses below.

 For MJ and LLM applicants, to: